privacygmail cleanupemail security

 3. Source-available code

-• Can audit exactly what it does
+• You can audit exactly what it does

-• Transparent about functionality
+• Transparent about every function

-• Community can review security
+• The community can review the security

 4. CASA 2 certified

-• Google verified security
+• Google verified the security

 • Annual audits required